meejah/txtorcon/docs/guide.rst

 three factory-functions in :class:`.TCPHiddenServiceEndpoint`, which all return a new endpoint instance:

- - :func:`.TCPHiddenSeviceEndpoint.global_tor`: uses a Tor
+ - :meth:`.TCPHiddenServiceEndpoint.global_tor`: uses a Tor
    instance launched at most once in this Python process (the underlying :class:`.Tor` instance for this is available via :func:`.get_global_tor()` if you need to make manual configuration adjustments);

- - :meth:`.TCPHiddenSeviceEndpoint.system_tor`: connects to
+ - :meth:`.TCPHiddenServiceEndpoint.system_tor`: connects to
    the control-protocol endpoint you provide (a good choice on Debian would be ``UNIXClientEndpoint('/var/run/tor/control')``);

- - :meth:`.TCPHiddenSeviceEndpoint.private_tor`: causes a
+ - :meth:`.TCPHiddenServiceEndpoint.private_tor`: causes a
    fresh, private instance of Tor to be launched for this service alone.
 This uses a tempdir (honoring ``$TMP``) which is deleted upon reactor shutdown or loss of the control connection.